 You suffered damages because of the accident and your injuries.
 We use medical records, photos of your injuries, financial records, and other relevant evidence to show the physical and financial harm you experienced because of the accident.
 We also include evidence of pain and suffering you experienced.

 Delray Beach Personal Injury Lawyer Near Me (800) 747-3733

-We determine the value of your case by relying on documents (e.g., medical bills, W-2s, pay stubs, receipts, etc.) and the testimony of health care providers, your spouse, and others who can speak to how your injuries affected your daily routine and ability to care for yourself.
+We determine the value of your case by relying on documents (e.g., medical bills, W-2s, pay stubs, receipts, etc.) and the testimony.
+For example, we may take statements from health care providers, your spouse, and others who can speak to how your injuries affected your daily routine and ability to care for yourself.

-We compile your medical expenses to show what you paid for medical supplies (wheelchairs or other assistive devices), physical or occupational therapy, and what you may expect to pay in the future for treatment and prescription drug costs.
-We also factor in the loss of your current salary, wages, or other income that you may no longer earn because of your injuries.
+We compile your medical expenses to show what you paid for medical supplies (wheelchairs or other assistive devices) and physical or occupational therapy.
+We also estimate what you expect to pay in the future for treatment and prescription drug costs.
+In addition, we factor in the loss of your current salary, wages, or other income that you may no longer earn because of your injuries.

 This method determines the pain and suffering amount by multiplying the total medical expenses associated with an injury by a number between one and five (with one for minor injuries and five for the most serious injuries).

 For example, if you suffered a broken leg that kept you out of work for a month and kept you from going on your family vacation, the insurer might multiply your economic damages by 1.5.
 If your total economic costs were $15,000, you would receive $22,500 in non-economic damages.